 Muammar Gaddafi’s regime showed fresh signs of buckling this week as rebels came close to cutting off supply routes and the Libyan interior minister arrived in Egypt in what appeared to be the highest-ranking defection for many months.

 The Libyan leader broadcast a defiant appeal to his supporters to rid the country of “traitors”, telling them: “The blood of martyrs is fuel for the battle.”
-But the call was issued over a poor telephone line to state television and most was inaudible—the result of what officials said was a technical breakdown.
+But the call was issued over a poor telephone line to state television and most was inaudible — the result of what officials said was a technical breakdown.

 The anti-Gaddafi National Transitional Council (NTC) also claimed to have taken the city of Surman and said it was close to gaining control of Sabratha, along the same coastal road.
+A rebel spokesperson said this week that talks were under way with government forces over their surrender.

 There were clashes near the Ras Ajdir border crossing with Tunisia and opposition forces were reported to be pushing towards Tripoli from the south, having taken the strategic crossroads of Garyan at the weekend.